 -

-From Kaitlyn Petrando
+From Kaitlyn Cowan

 This illustrated review describes the mechanics of the foot during inversion and eversion and explains in some detail how the calcaneum moves under a stationary talus in… -